-4The application process was such that "he who wants to obtain a patent, shall send to the Patent Office a written application and attach two copys of a description of the invention along with the drawings needed to clarify the description, also in two copies, and when needed also models, samples or other material needed....
+&lt;sup>4The application process was such that: "He who wants to obtain a patent, shall send to the Patent Office a written application and attach two copys of a description of the invention along with the drawings needed to clarify the description, also in two copies, and when needed also models, samples or other material needed.../.../...
 The description shall be as clear and exhaustive so that an expert should, with its help, be able to practice the invention" (§4, SFS 1884:25, Kongl.
 Maj:ts nådiga förordning angående patent).
-When the application was filed at the Patent Office, an examinator (patent engineer) was assigned to the patent to investigate whether the invention was patentable, new, and sufficiently useful and important.
+When the application was filed at the Patent Office, an examinator (patent engineer) was assigned to the patent to investigate whether the invention was patentable, new and sufficiently useful and important.

-firms were granted a relatively small share (about 11%) of patents (figure 1A).
-Instead, the vast majority of patents were granted to individuals, which has led historians to term the latter half of the nineteenth century as "the era of independent inventors" (Hughes, 1988).
+granted a relatively small share (about 11 percent) of patents (Figure 1A).
+Instead, the vast majority of patents were granted to individuals, which has led historians to term the latter half of the 19th century as "the era of independent inventors" (Hughes, 1988).

-Independent inventors may have been encouraged to develop ideas partly due to the low cost of obtaining a patent in Sweden, as well as the reduced uncertainty of a patent's value after it had passed rigorous examinations.5 Another potentially important incentive was the opportunity to patent technological discoveries demanded by firms, which could later be sold.
-Indeed, a central role for the opportunity of such transfers of technology has been invoked to explain the continued importance of independent inventors in Europe, Japan, and the United States well into the twentieth century (Nicholas, 2010, 2011; Nuvolari & Vasta, 2015).
+Independent inventors may have been encouraged to develop ideas partly due to the low cost of obtaining a patent in Sweden, as well as the reduced uncertainty of a patent's value after it having passed rigorous examinations.
+Another potentially important incentive was the opportunity to patent technological discoveries demanded by firms, which could later be sold.
+Indeed, a central role for the opportunity of such transfers of technology has been invoked to explain the continued importance of independent inventors in Europe, Japan, and the United States well into the 20th century (Nicholas, 2010, 2011; Nuvolari & Vasta, 2015).

-B. An Emerging Market for Ideas
+2.2 An Emerging Market for Ideas

 Swedish patent legislation played a large part in facilitating trade in technology.
 Already the 1819 law stated that a patent can "as other property be inherited or gifted and also through sale or transaction transferred to another Swedish citizen" (Kongl.
-Maj:ts nådiga förordning, §6, 1819), which remained a cornerstone of subsequent nineteenth-century patent laws.
-Indeed, the latter half of the nineteenth century saw a growing trade in patents (figure 1B).
+Maj:ts nådiga förordning, §6, 1819), which remained a cornerstone of subsequent 19th-century patent laws.
+Indeed, the latter half of the 19th century saw a growing trade in patents (Figure 1B).
 In particular, the increase was driven by the number of patents sold by independent inventors to firms, which were presumably in a better position to exploit and commercialize these inventions.
-Anecdotal evidence from firm archives demonstrates that the value of such patent transfers from independent inventors to industrial firms could be substantial and economically significant.6 an exchange, a marketplace, where those who wish to acquire or sell inventions can find their customers still does not exist in our nation. . . .
+Anecdotal evidence from firm archives demonstrate that the value of such patent transfers from independent inventors to industrial firms could be substantial and economically significant.